Union City, Indiana: Media

 UnionCityNow.com is a locally owned online media outlet that focuses on current events and news stories in the community.
 The site also contains discussion forums focused on Union City history and local genealogy.

 KISS TV is a local-access television station run by the school corporation.
 It broadcasts on the local Time Warner Cable feed, as well as online.
 The school's DECA chapter also runs two school businesses: "The TeePee", a school store where students and staff can buy snacks during lunch periods, and "Apache Design", a T-shirt printing business where students record and produce orders for school functions and for organizations in the community and surrounding area.

 WJYW 88.9 "Joy FM" broadcasts a Contemporary Christian music format.

 WTGR 97.5 FM "Tiger Country" is licensed to neighboring Union City, Ohio, with a studio in Greenville and a new studio to be built in Winchester.

 Flag

 The flag of Union City was adopted on January 20, 2021, by vote of the people of Union City.

 The design features a red background with a blue stripe, surrounding a white skinny stripe.
 The colors represent the United States.
-On the center is a big white star on the center of the state outlines of Indiana and Ohio, which represent the city's location and ties to both states.
+On the center is a big blue star on the center of the state outlines of Indiana and Ohio, which represent the city's location and ties to both states.

 Mayor Chad E. Spence said in January 2021 that he supported the flag's design.